 A "trolley" heading east along the south (river) side of Neversink around 1900.
 All photography was black and white in those days, and postcards were hand-colored.
 So the color of the trolley depended on the mood of the artist that day.

 The new edition of the book contains more than 100 illustrations and photos, along with lots of stories about Neversink from 1900 and before.

 This 1907 view at Pendora Park, taken about a month or two after the opening, shows the Amusement Building, which contained the roller skating rink, the cinema and other novel attractions.On the left is the Carousel building, without carousel.
 Just behind the carousel building is the Circle Swing ride, which was added around August.
-Most of the human figures in the scene are fictitious, although the dog at the carousel building was real.
+Most of the human figures in the scene are fictitious, and were added by the artist, although the dog at the carousel building was real.

 The Shoot the Chutes ride took passengers up the ramp in a "boat", and they were let loose to careen down the ramp into the lake below.
-Carsonia Park followed with a Shoot the Chutes of their own the following year.
+Carsonia Park followed with a Shoot the Chutes of their own within a few months.